The Ultimate Free Used Car Checklist

 Buying a used car is rarely a straightforward game, and knowing what you’re buying and what to look out for can be all the difference between a great purchase and a big regret.
 Having a used car checklist to take with you when you do buy a car, however, can be a seriously effective way to make sure it’s the best option.
 You can’t do enough homework here, either.

-To help give you a push in the right direction, the CarExamer vehicle inspection experts made a used car buying checklist of their own.
+To help give you a push in the right direction, here is a used car buying checklist to follow:

 Let’s take a look: